 Facebook ads in general are a very popular choice for retailers, but are frequently misused.
 A gripe that I see regularly on ecommerce groups and forums is the lack of ROI on ads.

-The main issue that retailers have is failing to identify their customer persona in the initial stages.
+- Failing to identify their customer persona in the initial stages.

-This is an opinion echoed by Kris Ruby of Ruby Media Group, who is a frequent speaker on Social Media on Fox Business and Good Morning America.
+The latter is an opinion echoed by Kris Ruby of Ruby Media Group, who is a frequent speaker on Social Media on Fox Business and Good Morning America.

 The most important part of doing a Facebook ad campaign properly is to understand who the buyer persona is up front before launching the ad.